nimesh-das/Packet-app/README.md

 https://www.pcap4j.org/

-2) To work with packets, use this resource (In particular, Step 5 of the pcap4j tutorial doesn't really work so in order to work with packets you have to do use a listener, which the below tutorial covers):
+2) To work with packets, use this resource (In particular, Step 5 of the pcap4j tutorial doesn't really work so in order to work with packets you have to use a PacketListener, which the below tutorial covers):

 https://www.devdungeon.com/content/packet-capturing-java-pcap4j